1987–88 Balkans Cup

 The 1987–88 Balkans Cup was an edition of the Balkans Cup, a football competition for representative clubs from the Balkan states.
 It was contested by 10 teams and Slavia Sofia won the trophy.

+Format

+The ten teams are drawn into one group of four teams and two groups of three teams.
+The top two teams from the group of four, and the winners of the two three-team groups, qualify for the semi-finals.
+Semi-finals and final are two-legged ties.